Mickelson 'calls out' Woods for golf duel

 At Woods' news conference later at Sawgrass he was asked about Mickelson's proposition.

-Pausing for effect, before flashing a smile, the former world No.1 said: "I'm definitely not against that.
+Pausing for effect, before flashing a smile, the former world No.1 -- who has confirmed he will play at the British Open in Carnoustie in July -- said: "I'm definitely not against that.
 We'll play for whatever makes him uncomfortable."

 Who do you think would win a golf duel between Woods and Mickelson?
 Have your say on our Facebook page.